Getting Started with Hierarchy Budget

 Examples: Creative pursuits, meaningful travel, advanced education, mentorship, charitable giving, legacy projects

-3. Set Your Pyramid Percentages
+4. Set Your Hierarchy Percentages

 There are no “correct” percentages.
 Your allocation should reflect: